 Marco was in the room at the same house game about three months ago when several of us discussed an apparent angle shooting incident broadcast on Live at the Bike.
-In that hand, a player known as Armenian Mike had his chips in a rack and slid the entire rack out while announcing “all-in” for a 10x pot-sized river bet, only to protest that he was obviously joking when another player, holding a full house, snap called.
+In that hand, a player known as Armenian Mike had his chips in a rack and slid the entire rack out while announcing “all-in” for a 10x pot-sized river bet, only to protest that he was obviously joking when another player snap-called with a full house.

 Marco knows the rules and was clear and firm.
 “It’s a six hundred dollar bet.”
 Looking like a balloon who’s air has escaped, Brent acknowledged that he said what he said, and replaced his bet with six black chips.

 After several folds, the action is on the player to my right.
 I’ve only played with him once or twice before.
 For purposes of his blog, I’ll call him “Ben.”
 Ben is squirming.
 He likes his cards.
 He says he likes his cards for $6, but not so much for $600.
 Ben doesn’t have $600 in front of him; his stack is about $250-275.
 By this time, I’ve peeked at my cards, hoping for… nope!
 Just garbage.
 Ben is still squirming.
 Finally he says call, too paralyzed by the situation to be able to move his chips forward.

 Ben flips over A♠Q♠.
 Brent tables K♦T♦.
 Ben has a 60/40 equity advantage.
 Amazingly, nobody thinks about running it twice.
-For such a large pot, derived from Brent’s winner’s tilt dumbass hah-ha-look-at-my-big-stack verbal declaration (that certainly wasn’t an angle shooting attempt), no one brings up the option of running it twice or three times.
+For such a large pot, derived from Brent’s ha-ha-look-at-me-I’m-a-big-swinging-dick verbal declaration, no one brings up the option of running it twice or three times.
 In times of stress, the brain doesn’t always work so well, and this was pure oversight.